pitluga/vimux-nose-test/README.md

 ## Commands

-- RunAllNoseTests runs all the nose tests in a file
+- RunAllNoseTests - runs all the nose tests in a file
-- RunFocusedNoseTests runs the current test under the cursor (requires nose-run-line-number)
+- RunFocusedNoseTests - runs the current test under the cursor (requires nose-run-line-number)

 ## Configuration

-- NoseVirtualenv - the path to your virtualenv actviate file e.g. .env/bin/actviate
+- NoseVirtualenv - the path to your virtualenv activate file e.g. ```.env/bin/actviate```